 Forming an LLC in Indiana will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a legal structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
 Forming a Indiana Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

-Before getting into the five steps here are a few things to know about Indiana LLCs.
+Before getting into the six steps, here are a few things to know about Indiana LLCs.

 How Much Does It Cost to Get an LLC In Indiana?

 The filing fee for an Indiana Limited Liability Company is $85 – $90, payable to the Indiana Secretary of State.

 Expect 5-7 days for the mail-in form and 1 day for online filing.
 Online filing is best as it also less expensive at $95.

 Indiana requires all LLCs to file a Business Entity Report every two years. $50 will be due for mail-in forms and $31 for online filings.

 - Members/Managers- at least one is required to be listed in the Articles of Organization